prashik24/Flipkart-Clone/Readme.md

 hello everyone  hello everyone how can we do

-hello everyone how are u bro ghere
+hello everyone how are u bro ghere  how are u guys winning

 heloo everyone
 why u are doing thi right now baato na  what to do ...hello everyone how are u

 do u know me
 if jaante to yeh na bolte aap sab mujhe  mujhe kya ho gaya hai baato yaar ..